 From Table II, it is clear that by 2011, nearly 50% of migrants, or 14 lakh, had already been living in J&K for 10 years or longer.
 Around 12%, or 3.35 lakh, have been there for between five and nine years.
-Ten years have passed since the 2011 Census, thereby implying that both these categories of migrants satisfy the 15-year rule prescribed for securing domicile certificates.
-In other words, 17.4 lakh people can certainly acquire domicile rights, which constituted roughly 14% of J&K’s population of 1.23 crore in 2011.
-(Assuming that all long-term and medium-term migrants have continued to stay on in J&K, in line with the findings recorded in the 2011 Census.)
+Ten years have passed since the 2011 Census, and drawing from available population data, we estimate that 17.4 lakh people can certainly acquire domicile rights, which constituted roughly 14% of J&K’s population of 1.23 crore in 2011.

 This figure cannot be scoffed at.
 It will alter J&K’s political topography.
 Unlike previously, they will now get to vote in the J&K’s Assembly and local elections.
 With victory margins consistently coming down, migrants-turned-domiciles will acquire an incredible political heft.

 But the 17.4 lakh figure will likely balloon, as even a percentage of short-term migrants, by 2020, will have lived in J&K for 15 years.
 Add to this the possibility that a slice of the “unaccounted” migrants, or those who did not, in 2011, reveal the number of years they had been living in J&K, could have been also there for 15 years and more.